aswanthkrishna/qpiai-frontend-assignment/README.md

 1. Create a github repository.

-2. Write a solution to the challenge described below.
+2. Write a solution to the challenge described above.

 3. Once you are finished, send your repo to ashwanth.krishnan@qpiai.tech.

-4. You can use any stack of your choice, ideally Next.js, Typescript, and prisma.
+4. You can use any stack of your choice, ideally Next.js, Typescript, tailwind and prisma.

 5. Host your working solution on vercel.